khakhalin/carsharing101/01_natural_behavior.md

 Which is of course absolutely bizarre!

 > [!CAUTION]
-> If you open a small location and do nothing about it, it will hoard a totally disproportional number of idling cars.
+> If you open a small location and do nothing about it, it will naturally hoard a disproportional number of idling cars.

 Why don't car-sharing companies observe a half of their fleet being stuck in a small peripheral parking spot, in practice?
 Let's not limit ourselves to just three sample walks, as shown above, but look at 1000 superimposed random walks, and show them on one figure, semi-transparent (see Fig. 1.1.2 below).
 Let's also calculate the average of all random walks at every point of time, and plot this curve in the same axes (in black), as an approximation for the evolution of the expected average number of cars at the village parking lot $E(N_V)$.
 To make the simulation easier, here, as in the previous figure, we use discrete time:  at every turn with probability of $p=0.005$ we have a car arriving (the number increasing by one), and with the same probability we have a car leaving (the number decreasing by one); the number starts at zero, and can never get below zero.
 The x-axis shows the expected total number of transitions to happen by this point ($2pn_t$, where $n_t$ is the number of passed time ticks).
 Also, for purely illustrative purposes, one of the random walks is shown slightly stronger than others, as a solid green line.